-General Guidance for Business Owners: Includes information regarding communication, prevention including screening, hygiene and cleaning, PPE use and illness in staff or volunteers.
+Alberta COVID-19 General Relaunch Guidance: Includes practical guidance for all operators (except health care settings) including communicating about COVID-19, mental health, screening, hygiene and cleaning, PPE use and responding to illness in staff or volunteers.
 It also contains a useful template for relaunch considerations.
+The document should be used if no other sector-specific guidance is available.